 (h) If there is no bend in the sampling tunnel, a straight duct with a length of at least six times the duct diameter (6∙di) shall follow the exit of the enclosure before locating the sampling plane.
 Additionally, a straight duct with a length of at least two times the duct diameter (2∙di) shall follow the sampling plane before placing any flow disturbance (e.g. a bend in the setup or a filter to protect the airflow measurement device from contamination);

-(i) The provisions for the ducts described in points (a), (c), and (d) of this paragraph shall apply at least to the tunnel ducting from two times the duct diameter (2∙di) upstream of the enclosure’s inlet to two times the duct diameter (2∙di) downstream of the sampling plane.
+(i) The provisions for the ducts described in points (a), (c), and (d) of this paragraph shall apply at least to the tunnel ducting from two times the duct inner diameter (2∙di) upstream of the enclosure’s inlet to two times the duct inner diameter (2∙di) downstream of the sampling plane.

 7.6.
 Sampling Plane

-The sampling plane is defined as the vertical plane in the sampling tunnel where the inlet of the sampling probes is placed.
+The sampling plane is the vertical plane in the sampling tunnel where the inlet of the sampling probes is placed.
 There are two possibilities for the design of the sampling plane: a layout with three sampling probes and a layout with four sampling probes.
 Figure 7.1. provides an indicative position for the sampling plane in the overall layout (element 8).
-The following specifications apply to the sampling plane:
+The following provisions apply to the sampling plane:

 (a) PM and PN sampling shall take place in the same cross-section area in the sampling tunnel.
 Reference paragraphs 12.1.1.1. and 12.2.1.1. for PM and PN sampling, respectively;

-(b) Select a three-probes or four-probes configuration depending on the duct diameter as defined in points (e) and (f) of this paragraph.
+(b) Select a three-probe or four-probe configuration depending on the duct diameter as defined in points (e) and (f) of this paragraph.
 Figure 7.7. illustrates the proper positioning of the PM and PN sampling probes for both the three and four sampling probes layout;